 For this assignment, you have a choice between designing and fabricating a printed circuit board (PCB) or an enclosure for your pico pro microcontroller.
 For the enclosure, the look and feel is open ended - what's important is that it securely holds and protects your components.
 For the PCB, the purpose of the board is open ended, but the use of surface mount passive components is recommended (this will likely make your fabrication process much easier).

 The enclosures can be 3D printed at Jacobs Hall.
 The PCBs can be milled out using the Othermills in 110/120 Jacob or the LPKF S63 in the Invention Lab (Sutardja Dai Hall).

 Though not required, this could be an opportunity to begin to make progress on your final project.
 For example, if your project needs a camera, make a first iteration of an enclosure with mounting holes for your camera.
 If your project needs a particular sensor, make a breakout board to test that sensor.

-If you are a complete Fusion novice or already an expert, you should pair up into novice/expert teams and solve this assignment together in groups of two.
-If you’ve had a little exposure to Solidworks beyond our tutorials but are rusty or aren't completely comfortable, you may also attempt this assigment on your own.
+If you are a complete novice or already an expert at using the design software (circuit or mechanical CAD), you should pair up into novice/expert teams and complete this assignment in groups of two.
+If you’ve had a little experience with the design software, but would like to gain more exposure, you may also attempt this assignment on your own.

 - The container should be made up of a top and a bottom piece.
-The two pieces must be shells and mate together cleanly with no edges protruding out at the seam.
+The two pieces should be shells and mate together cleanly with no protrusions at the seam.

 - Create a dimensioned drawing for the top and bottom piece of the container with overall dimensions.
 Do not worry about dimensioning small features inside.
 Include the front, right and top views in your drawings.